remarkjs/remark/doc/mdast.3.md

 **Returns**

 `string?` — Document.
-Formatted in markdown by default, or in whatever a plugin generates.
+Formatted in markdown by default, or in whatever a asynchronous generates.
 When an async transformer is used, `null` is returned and `done` must be given to receive the results upon completion.

 ### function done(err?, doc?, file?)